gergo-/ldrgen/README.md

     opam install frama-c

-See <https://www.frama-c.com/html/get-frama-c.html> for more information on installing Frama-C via OPAM. ldrgen is known to work with Frama-C 26.1 (Iron) on OCaml 4.11.1 installed via OPAM 2.0.7.
+See <https://www.frama-c.com/html/get-frama-c.html> for more information on installing Frama-C via OPAM. ldrgen is known to work with Frama-C 29.0 (Copper) on OCaml 5.2.0 installed via OPAM 2.1.6.

 With Frama-C installed and the `frama-c` executable in your path, you can compile ldrgen by running `dune build` and install it with `dune install`.